 - Professional involvement i.e. Families First, social services

 This information is to give an indicator of a valid reason for absence where extending the funded period can be reviewed that would align to clauses 15.9 or 15.10 of the Provider Agreement.

 The decision is to extend funding is done on a case by case basis and individual cases will be reviewed at every half term period.
 The Council will ensure the provider and parent is advised.

 5.2 If child absence is not clear or has a valid basis

-The Council must be clear in cases where there is no clear or justifiable reason for reviewing extended periods of absence for EEF, funding will be amended to a more appropriate level based against the child attendance for the term.
+The Council must be clear in cases where there is no clear or justifiable reason for consistent absence or when reviewing extended periods of absence for EEF, the council has discretion to amend funding to a more appropriate level based against the child attendance for the term.
 Reasons for absence must be within the parameters of those outlined in 5.1.

 If a parent offers no explanation or proof of why the child did not attend, or simply kept the child home for extended periods (5.1 notwithstanding) or doing something else other than attending and missing booked for EEF sessions at a childcare provider, such reasons are not deemed justifiable reasons for absence.

 It may also be appropriate for the Council to look back at absence in general cases if this has been ongoing issue, but the provider has failed to notify the EEF Finance Team or the Council has discovered attendance issues via other methods ( i.e. audit).
 Such cases could mean the Council could reclaim back funding if the provider has not adhered to the conditions of the Provider Agreement 2020-2021.